-Why it's essential to make a good impression in a job interview
+Why it's essential to make a good first impression in a job interview

-Making a good first impression is crucial.
-Due to human nature, it's common for interviewers to size up candidates within the first few minutes of meeting them.
-If the interviewer has a bad first impression of a candidate, it can be difficult for the candidate to change that impression — even if they ace the rest of the interview.
+Making a great first impression is crucial.
+Due to human nature, it's common for interviewers and hiring managers to size up candidates within the first few 15 minutes of meeting them.
+If the interviewer has a bad first impression of a candidate, it can be difficult for the candidate to change that impression — even if he aces the rest of the interview.

-However, the best approach, of course, is to make a good impression from the get-go, which increases your chances of landing a second interview and — hopefully — the job.
+However, the best approach, of course, is to make a great first impression from the get-go, which increases your chances of landing a second interview and — hopefully — the dream job.

 How to make a good impression at a job interview